 A convenience sampling method will be used, allowing for easy access to participants.
-The sampling approach is cost-effective, time-efficient, and practical for involving colleagues already working at the project’s location (Purna Singh et al., 2023).
+This sampling approach is cost-effective, time-efficient, and practical for involving colleagues already working at the project’s location (Purna Singh et al., 2023). expand on this and the rationale.

+add the following to the consent once I approve